 The Sunshine Coast is a popular destination and a route to Princess Louisa Inlet, Desolation Sound and the Great Bear Rainforest.
-Stretching from Howe Sound to Desolation Sound, the Sunshine Coast is renowned for casual hospitality and endless sunsets as you journey through secluded bays, striking inlets and tight archipelagos, with enticing communities and full service marinas along the way.
+Stretching from Howe Sound to Desolation Sound, the Sunshine Coast is renowned for casual hospitality and endless sunsets as you journey through secluded bays, striking inlets and tight archipelagos.
+You’ll find enticing communities and full-service marinas along the way.

 Meet the First Nations

 The Sunshine Coast is home to three First Nations: Tla’amin, Klahoose, Homalco, Shíshálh, and Skwxwu7mesh Nations.
 They have lived on the Salish Sea since time immemorial and they continue to paddle and fish these waters to this day.

 You can learn more about local First Nations by visiting places such as the tems swiya Museum in Sechelt and the Powell River Historical Museum and Archives.
 Or you can book a stay at indigenous-owned accommodations such as Klahoose Wilderness Resort, where you can enjoy seasonal grizzly bear viewing tours and more.

 It’s part of the mainland, sort of